 Over time the old house was abandoned and stopped being a tourist accommodation and the children of the Schmidt’s returned to Germany.

-Yet their was a strong connection between this volcanic island and Bernhard, and companion Roswitha Henning.
-In 2003 they decided to reopen the old family house, as an economical and accommodating bed and breakfast located in a very tranquil area less than five minutes from the Black Sand beach and the commercial centre that is rich in activities and services for the summer tourist.
+Yet their was a strong connection between this volcanic island and Bernhard.
+In 2003 he decided to reopen the old family house, as an economical and accommodating bed and breakfast located in a very tranquil area less than five minutes from the Black Sand beach and the commercial centre that is rich in activities and services for the summer tourist.

 Yet the story continues .. in 2014 the B&B became a Guesthouse and has improved the services offered for its guests.